 All course evaluations will be administered electronically beginning Fall 2013.
 Department chairs will receive a message from Charlotte Angeletti in early in the semester with a listing of all courses with adequate enrollment, which they will use to indicate which courses will be evaluated for the semester.
 Instructors will then receive a listing of their courses to indicate which courses they elect to have evaluated.
-Summer 2014: All correspondence for Summer II/Full Summer is completed by Monday, July 28.
+Fall 2014: All correspondence for Fall 2014 evaluations is completed by Friday, October 24.

 Beginning Fall 2013, you can also access response rates for your course evaluations from your smartphone or tablet through the EvaluationKIT mobile app.
 Download the app from the App Store for Apple devices or the Google Play Store for Android devices.
 You will receive a Mobile User Token from firstname.lastname@example.org which will allow you to login.
 If you have not received your user token, or if you have issues with the app, please contact IRT.

-In the previous two cycles of the electronic course evaluation process, Baylor University has had an overall response rate of more than 70%.
-Although this percentage is slightly lower (about 6.5%) than what we have experienced in the past with paper evaluations, results have shown that the difference in the responses has not been statistically significant.
+Although the overall response rate percentage for electronic evaluations is slightly lower than what we have experienced in the past with paper evaluations, results have shown that the difference in the responses has not been statistically significant.
 See below for more information.

 We recognize that response rates are very important to instructors since course evaluations are central to the performance review process.
 Instructors play a vital role in communicating the importance of course evaluations to students.
 As far as response rates are concerned, the most successful instructors use techniques that increase the likelihood that students will complete evaluations.